 Northern Virginia Diversity

-Among the Most Diverse Cities in Virginia
+Among the Most Diverse Regions in the Country

 The region’s population includes 27% international residents representing more than 120 countries.
 This diverse population encourages a unique merging of cultures, backgrounds and identities.
 Northern Virginia’s diversity is celebrated in many ways – from delicious international cuisine to musical performances and more.